 Everyone greets everyone and you are met with big smiles by the staff at Hotel Angmassalik, which is located high above Tasiilaq town.
-At check in, the view from the reception area shows many houses in bright colours and snow-topped mountains on the other side of the blue fjord.
+At check-in, the view from the reception area shows many houses in bright colours and snow-topped mountains on the other side of the blue fjord.
 Enthralling.

 The hotel is one of Greenland’s most well-established tourist hotels.
 It is hard to believe that they have celebrated their 40th anniversary, but the hotel has undergone renovation, so everything is new and modern.

 The reception melts together with the bar and café and from here, the staff can service the reception, lounge area, bar, café and restaurant.
 It is a brilliant concept when you are running a business in a place where resources must be exploited to the full.
 Here, everyone has several functions.
-Even the cook comes into the reception to take the telephone, if everyone else is out with the tourists.
+Even the cook comes to the reception to take the telephone if everyone else is out with the tourists.

-From the café area there is access to the conference room and a big, new terrace with a fantastic view.
+From the café area, there is access to the conference room and a big, new terrace with a fantastic view.
 There are also several other, smaller terraces, so it is easy for the guests to sit out and enjoy the sun or the view, perhaps with a cappuccino or a drink from the bar.

 There are rooms to suit all tastes and budgets.
-The hotel has cheap, hostel-type rooms with shared bathrooms and toilets as well as ordinary, comfortable rooms with a small desk, satellite TV and private bathroom with sho-wer.
-In the top wing there are luxury rooms with more space and fine furnishings, all with the best view.
+The hotel has cheap, hostel-type rooms with shared bathrooms and toilets as well as ordinary, comfortable rooms with a small desk, satellite TV and private bathroom with shower.
+In the top wing, there are luxury rooms with more space and fine furnishings, all with the best view.

 - We are part of Arctic Wonderland Tours, which also has Hotel Kulusuk, a tour operator and the newest addition, the Greenland Copter helicopter company, he says.